 "I want to walk my daughter down the aisle," Shuman said.
 "I want to watch my kids grow up, and I want to be healthy."

 Shuman lost 56 pounds the first month, ultimately reaching his goal weight of 197 pounds about 11 months later*.
-He had plastic surgery in December 2006 to remove seven pounds of skin and took his Harley-Davidson to Sturgis, N.D., with his wife, Beth, to ride "without my shirt for the first time in my life."
+He took his Harley-Davidson to Sturgis, N.D., with his wife, Beth, to ride "without my shirt for the first time in my life."